Unsecured Loans

 Be on the lookout for lenders advertising unsecured loans for bad credit or unsecured loans with no credit check — these often aren’t standard personal loans.
 Most likely, they are payday loans, which are often predatory and come with short repayment terms and high interest rates.

 • Enlist the help of a cosigner.
-If you have less-than-ideal credit, lenders might be more willing to work with you (as well as offer better loan terms) if you have a cosigner for your loan.
+If you have less-than-ideal credit, lenders might be more willing to work with you (as well as offer better loan terms) when you have a cosigner for your loan.

 Average APRs by credit score